SkylineCommunications/dataminer-docs/connector-help/connector_help/Funea NEC-E.md

 - **Parameters**: Displays the **Input Power** and the **Device Temperature.**
 - **Settings**: Allows the configuration of **Switch Mode, Position** and **Fallback Time**.
 The **switch position** is only configurable if the **Mode** is set to *Manual.*
 - **Limits**: Allows the configuration of alarming limits of **Input Power** (**Nominal** and **Redundant Channel**).
 - **Event Mask**: Handles the (de-)activation of alarms, warnings and notifications for both analog and discrete values.
-Changing these values might take some time, because some rather large table transformations are involved.Note that not all alarm activation parameters are supported, as it is not possible to program these parameters so that writable and non-writable parameters are separated.
+Changing these values might take some time, because some rather large table transformations are involved.
+  Note that not all alarm activation parameters are supported, as it is not possible to program these parameters so that writable and non-writable parameters are separated.
 - **Properties**: The **General Information** contains the device's **Hardware Model, Alias Name** and **Software Release.** It's possible that no **Alias Name** is available.
 There's a button to **Reset** the module and a toggle button to make the LED of the device blink for 10 seconds.

 ### ORX1 module